czim/laravel-modelcomparer/README.md

 $ composer require czim/laravel-modelcomparer
 ```

+If you're not using auto-discovery (or are installing a version older than 3.0),
-In your `config/app.php` config, add the service provider
+add the service provider in your `config/app.php` config.

 ``` php
     Czim\ModelComparer\ModelComparerServiceProvider::class,